🔖 7 min read

 2015 was a moment in history that changed Japanese whiskey forever.
 This was the year that the reputable whiskey critic Jim Murray named in his Whiskey Bible a Japanese whiskey – Yamazaki Single Malt Sherry Cask 2013 – to be the world’s best, with no Scotch whiskies making it to the top five.
-Japanese whiskies had been slowly creeping up the ladder for years but it was this defining moment that truly altered its international reception and recognition.
+Japanese whiskies had been slowly creeping up the ladder for years.
+But it was this defining moment that truly altered its international reception.

 So, what actually is Japanese whiskey?